How to Do a Dumbbell Pullover to Work Your Chest and Back Simultaneously

 Dumbbell Pullover: Muscles Worked

-The dumbbell pullover mainly hits your lats (latissimus dorsi) and your pecs (pectoralis major and pectoralis minor).
+The dumbbell pullover mainly targets your lats (latissimus dorsi) and your pecs (pectoralis major and pectoralis minor).

 Lats